Harley-Davidson XR750

 XR750 Replica Build

-The best way to build an Harley XR750 replica is to start with a pre-1974 right-hand shift Sportster engine.
-The closest frame choice (without making your own) would be one from a Harley-Davidson Cafe Racer, but these are far too rare and valuable.
+If you're looking to build a Harley XR750 replica bike, the best way is to start with a pre-1974 right-hand shift Sportster engine.
+The closest frame choice (without making your own) would be one from a Harley-Davidson Cafe Racer, but those frames are rare and valuable.

 The next-best choice would be to find a 1979 or later Sportster frame.
 To copy the original bike you would need to de-rake the neck and change the tail end.
 Both the XR750 seat/tail section and gas tank are still available, and at least one aftermarket manufacturer offers gas tanks and seats designed to be used with the 1986-2003 Evo Sportsters.